 And then there are smaller kits that provide just the hand tools needed.

-An easy fix is to just pick the pressure canner you’d like then pick out a kit with just the hand tools.
+An easy fix is to just pick the pressure canner you’d like, and then then pick out a kit that includes just the hand tools.

-I’ll link here to the canners I’d recommend then simplypick out a hand tools kit to go with it.
+I’ll link here to the canners I’d recommend, and then simply pick out a hand tools kit to go with it.

 - Norpro Canning Essentials Boxed Set, 6 Piece Set

 - This red set also comes with a few lids.